 Anatomy of an Effective Cold Call Campaign

 If you have the wrong name, it may take two, three, or five calls before you find out you have been barking up the wrong tree.
 Most lists begin to grow outdated after six months to a year, so when building your list, keep these critical components in mind so that you can correct gauge expectations.
-Companies like discover.org offer reputable lists - others on more of a budget might consider building their list manually by cross-referencing linked-in data, google searches and company websites.
+Companies like discover.org offer reputable lists - others on more of a budget might consider building their list manually by cross-referencing publically available information on linked-in data, google searches and company websites.

 In my experience, an effective B2B lead generation cold call campaign has multiple goals at various times throughout the call cycle.
 I recommend that three passes be made through a call list.
 During this process, the goal is to sort through the list and identify qualified leads for either now or in the future.
 This is a place where some salespeople will stop and start, but it is just the beginning to generate sales.
 I like to describe these initial pass-through’s as the “discovery” phase.